 Even though many of these dogs can become wonderful family pets, I do not recommend any of these breeds for first time or inexperienced dog owners.

 We strongly recommend a high-quality dog shock collar to help with training ALL dangerous dog breeds.
 This will make your job MUCH easier.
-The dog is MUCH MORE likely to obey your commands if you have used a good training collar, such as the Petrainer998 from Amazon.
+The dog is MUCH MORE likely to obey your commands if you have used a good training collar, such as this best seller from Amazon.

 If the dog's name is in a different colour then you can click on it to learn more about that breed.